double-m/spikes/android/README.md

 Some troubles here.
 In a nutshell, we need to:

 1. Set the device in *development mode* and connect it to the Linux box via USB (handshake).
-2. Compile via shell using `ant` (or *run* in Eclipse with ADT).
+2. Compile via shell using `ant debug install` (or *run* in Eclipse with ADT).
-3. Deploy via shell using `adb` (or *run* in Eclipse with ADT).
+3. Deploy via shell using `adb debug install` (or *run* in Eclipse with ADT).

 After setting the *development mode*, the *Developer options -> USB debugging* and *Security -> Unknown sources* where also set.

-1. Trouble #1: the smartphone remains unknown to the Linux box (the tablet, intead, asked me a confirmation and the association was done).
+1. Trouble #1: the smartphone remains unknown to the Linux box (the tablet, instead, asked me a confirmation and the association was done).
 2. Trouble #2: the deploy worked from the shell, but not from Eclipse.
 3. Trouble #3: Eclipse gives me the `Path for project must have only one segment` error.
 4. Trouble #4: Eclipse gives me a NullPointerException after creating a new project.